 AS I WAS BUILDING THE DISPLAY!

-i took one look at it in her arms as she walked past me and squealed in delight.
+I took one look at it in her arms as she walked past me

-she sat it down, i placed it into the corner of the display,
+She sat it down, I placed it into the corner of the display,

 and ran to find a denim shirt 'painters smock' to dress it in.